bodyhigh/press-yer-luck/README.md

 ## Testing

-Running `npm test` will run the unit tests
+Running `npm test` will run the unit tests.

-## Running the Server

-Run 'npm start' to start the server